codepr/webcrawler-from-scratch/chapter1/fetcher.md

 Now that we have a full picture of the behavior we expect our crawler should have, we can move on to lower levels and focus on every little brick we need to build in order to reach our goal.
-In this cases, applying TDD comes naturally by adopting a bottom-up approach to the design of the system, independent units linked together to form a bigger system, piece by piece.
+In this cases, application of TDD comes naturally by adopting a bottom-up approach to the design of the system, independent units linked together to form a bigger system, piece by piece.

 The first component we're going to design and implement is the HTTP fetching object, basically a wrapper around an HTTP client that navigates through the